Independent media: Licensing

 The process of issuing licenses in many regions still lacks transparency and is considered to follow procedures that are obscure and concealing.
 In many countries, regulatory authorities stand accused of political bias in favor of the government and ruling party, whereby some prospective broadcasters have been denied licenses or threatened with the withdrawal of licenses.
 In many countries, diversity of content and views have diminished as monopolies, fostered directly or indirectly by States.
 This not only impacts on competition but leads to a concentration of power with potentially excessive influence on public opinion.
-Buckley et al. cite failure to renew or retain licenses for editorially critical media; folding the regulator into government ministries or reducing its competencies and mandates for action; and lack of due process in the adoption of regulatory decisions, among others, as examples in which these regulators are formally compliant with sets of legal requirements on independence, but their main task in reality is seen to be that of enforcing political agendas.
+Buckley et al. cite failure to renew or retain licenses for editorially critical media; folding the regulator into government ministries or reducing its competencies and mandates for action; and lack of due process in the adoption of regulatory decisions, among others, as examples in which these regulators are formally compliant with sets of legal requirements on independence while enforcing political agendas.